hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-03-04-violette-sum-multistage.md

     comeback to experiment page and then refresh it.
 This action will give you a new linked code example.

-    For this task, you will be using **Violette**'s multi-staging functionality[^2].
+    For this task, you will be using both **Violette**'s multi-staging functionality[^2] and code summarization via automated code folding.

-    You'll activate this functionality by clicking on the `stage` button.
-This button is located on the top right corner of Violette.
+    The multi staging functionality is activated by clicking on the `stage` button.
     Each stage is represented as named button.

-Stages are presented in ascending order; i.e., starting from `0` to `n` where `n` is the maximum number of stages that can be extracted from the code example.
+    Code summarization functionality is activated when clicking on any of the produced stages.
+This functionality will identify the location of a few code blocks in the stage and then it will automatically fold them.

     Please record on a piece of paper those examples that did not have any Java code inside.
 Please submit this information as part of a survey you will